-GoDaddy is the king of cheap domains, but are they the best fit for all situations?
-Google Domains is run by the king of search engines, but does that make them a good fit for domain registration?
-We aim to find out by comparing these two giants on a variety of features, including pricing, privacy, web hosting capabilities, and more.
+GoDaddy is the king of cheap domains, but is it the best fit for all situations?
+Google Domains is run by the king of search engines, but does that make it a good fit for domain registration?
+I set out to find out by comparing these two giants on a variety of features, including pricing, privacy, web hosting capabilities, and more.

 GoDaddy Has Great Initial Pricing But Raises Your Domain Fee

 GoDaddy is famous for offering dirt-cheap domain names, primarily for .com addresses.
 If you want an alternative address, such as .xyz, you may also find excellent deals.
 However, there’s a big caveat to this domain pricing.
-The cheap pricing is only for the first year; afterward, your pricing may increase dramatically.
+The cheap pricing is only for the first year; afterwards, your pricing may increase dramatically.
 You can control some of this by registering your domain for 2+ years, but each year after the initial year will be billed at the full rate.
-Click here and find out how to save on your GoDaddy account.

 Google Domains doesn’t offer dirt-cheap domains, but pricing is still reasonable.
 Also, when it’s time to renew, you’re not going to experience sticker shock, as you’ll pay the same to renew as you did to register.

 If you’re looking for alternative domains such as .pub, .restaurant, or even .investments, compare GoDaddy’s renewal pricing with Google Domains before registering.
 While your first year may be cheaper, Google Domains may offer better pricing in the second year and beyond.